-Watson Farley & Williams and K&P advised Black Sea Trade and Development Bank on the deal.
-White & Case advised Energean.
+Watson Farley & Williams advised Black Sea Trade and Development Bank with a team including Joe Levin (Picture – Finance).

 Black Sea Trade and Development Bank (“BSTDB”) granted a €90.5m loan to Energean Oil & Gas S.A. (“Energean”), as well an associated guarantee to be provided by the Greek State for up to 90% of the total committed investment, to develop the Prinos Basin offshore of Greece.

 The loan will fund Energean’s further investment in the Epsilon, Prinos North and Prinos operating oil fields in Sea of Thrace off the coast of northern Greece between the port of Kavala and the island of Thasos, as well as support the company’s working capital needs and finalise their structural expenditure on the Prinos infrastructure complex.

 The Prinos development programme aims to create jobs for suppliers of goods and services in the drilling and construction industries in addition to maintaining livelihoods in key Greek businesses amidst the ongoing Covid-19 pandemic.

 BSTDB is an international financial institution with headquarters in Thessaloniki, Greece.
 With €3.45bn authorised capital the bank supports economic development and regional cooperation by providing loans, credit lines, equity and guarantees for projects and trade financing in the public and private sectors in its member countries.
 Its members comprise Albania, Armenia, Azerbaijan, Bulgaria, Georgia, Greece, Moldova, Romania, Russia, Turkey, and Ukraine.